josholdham/worldiesle/docs/faq.md

 ### Vibes

 If you have been playing the game a while, you may notice that not all goals are 'worldies'.
-I am largely picking goals based on their memorability - a very subjective measure that is unfortunately filtered through my own viewing memories and experiences - so unfortunately all sorts of types of goal can sneak in.
+I am largely picking goals based on their memorability - a very subjective measure that is unfortunately filtered through my own viewing memories and experiences - so all sorts of types of goal can sneak in.
 For instance, they may have just been a really important goal for the club or competition.
 They may just have been memorable because of the commentary surrounding them.
 Or because of the backstory leading up to them.
+Or they may have just been a bit silly and/or funny.

 All in all, the fun of the game is not only in instantly recognising goals, but also in figuring them out from team kits, the make-up of the crowd, advertising hoardings, and so on.

-If you'd like to suggest new goals, feel free to contact me [on Twitter](https://twitter.com/worldies4).
+If you'd like to suggest new goals, feel free to contact me [on Twitter](https://twitter.com/worldiesle).

 ## I can't find a certain player/team in the drop-down menus when guessing